therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

 LAC curve just shifts down as the cumulative Q rises. strategic rivalry might push managers to go rapidly along the learning curve to not compete at a cost disadvantage.

 ![[Pasted image 20250922154300.png]]
-## diseconomies of scale
-- management diseconomies
-	-
-- specialized inputs spread too thinly: when producing too much things at the same time, the non-reproducible inputs for a certain good are spread across different other goods as well. so, without the specialized input, the **average cost rises**.
-	- a brilliant chef who opens a restaurant decides to open up another one. not being able to manage both at the same time, because he has to spread himself over two restaurants.

 ## economies of scope
 two conditions for achieving economies of scope:
 - shared inputs
 - if you are producing at the profit-maximizing point for X, the opportunity cost of using it for Y is **zero**. meaning, you don't have to sacrifice any of X's inputs to produce Y.

 this is **different from** joint products: if you have enough inputs for one product, you automatically also get another product as a byproduct.
+#### q2
+economies of scale generally happen due to three main reasons:
+- **most common**: the spreading of the indivisible, fixed costs over the increasing amount of output.
+- specialization and division of labor
+- technological factors, meshing of equipment or justifying more expensive technology

+#### q3: diseconomies of scale
+- management diseconomies
+	- monitoring and controlling employees lower down the chain
+	- management must delegate work
+- specialized inputs spread too thinly: when producing too much things at the same time, the non-reproducible inputs for a certain good are spread across different other goods as well. so, without the specialized input, the **average cost rises**.
+	- a brilliant chef who opens a restaurant decides to open up another one. not being able to manage both at the same time, because he has to spread himself over two restaurants.
 #### q4:
 $$LTC(Q_{m}) = 900,000+50\times 5000 = 1,150,000$$
 a.